Soph/arcr-item-search/README.md

 # Arc Raiders Item Search

 A web application for searching Arc Raiders items and viewing their usage across hideout modules and projects.
+It's based on JSON files provided in this repository: https://github.com/RaidTheory/arcraiders-data

 ## Features